The Positive ROI of Great UX

 Reduced Development Cost and Time

-Implementing a user-centered approach from throughout design and development will save money, time and effort for rework.
-Usability testing at an early stage identifies elements of your design that cause errors from the user.
+Implementing a user-centered approach throughout design and development will save money, time and effort for rework.
+Usability testing at an early stage identifies elements of your design that cause errors.
 These errors would be otherwise overlooked if not tested with real users and result in expensive development rework later in the project.

 User research early in the project lifecycle also reveals which features are most valuable to users, helping you to save the development team from building features that aren’t needed.